TheHolyBread/theholybread.github.io/README.md

-# readme for the sake of existing
+# welcome to my site
-so this is my site currently theres only one game on [/omisu](/omisu) ill add more soon
+so this is my site currently theres no actual main page so theres just this text anyway theres two games [/omisu](/omisu) and [/cryptobrosim](/cryptobrosim) ill add more soon